shiftcode/sc-commons-public/packages/publish-helper/README.md

 ## Publish Lib [depends on lerna]
 command: `publish-lib`

-updates the package.json version and the changelog file (only master)\
+updates the package.json version and the changelog file (changelog only on main/master)\
 and makes a commit with the updated versions.

 make sure to provide the following env vars in the github workflow: